WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-30-Parsing-your-way-to-a-tester-mindset.markdown

 > 011111 -- ??
 Invalid?
 > 011110 Japanese
 > 010110 English
+> ```

 The distrust and skepticism, the concern they are not doing enough is a green flag for test candidates.
-My randomness example above is a contrived to paint a picture of a candidate who picks spurious values to shake their head out of what they are locked into.
+My randomness example above is contrived to paint a picture of a candidate who picks spurious values to shake their head out of what they are locked into.
 They are "tossing things at the wall" to see if any of their prior assumptions are violated or if they see new patterns.
 In the fifth